 Medium: Watercolor, gouache, and colored pencil on paper

 Dimensions: 8 1/8 x 10 5/8in.
 (20.6 x 27cm)

 Credit Line: Gift of Cynthia Hazen Polsky, in memory of her father, Joseph H. Hazen, 2000

 Accession Number: 2000.96.4

-In this drawing, Kiefer refers to the legend of Saint Eustace, a second-century A.D.
-Christian martyr who is the subject of a famously large and meticulously detailed engraving by Albrecht Dürer (ca. 1500-1501; 19.73.65).
+In this drawing Kiefer refers to the legend of Saint Eustace, a second-century A.D.
+Christian martyr who is the subject of a famously large and meticulously detailed engraving by Albrecht Dürer (Saint Eustace, ca. 1500-1501, The Metropolitan Museum of Art, Fletcher Fund, 1919 (19.73.65).
 According to his legend, Eustace was a noble officer in the army of the Roman emperor Trajan, who, while hunting one day, encountered a stag.
 This magnificent animal bore a crucifix between his antlers and addressed the soldier in the name of Christ, converting Eustace to Christianity.
 Basing his image of the stag on photographs he took of a reindeer he saw during a trip to Norway in 1974, Kiefer replaces the crucifix with a radiant painter's palette.